ash-project/igniter/documentation/configuring-igniter.md

 > ### Only for matching modules {: .tip}
 >
-> The following rules are _only applied_ when a top-level moduel is defined in the file.
+> The following rules are _only applied_ when a top-level module is defined in the file.
 If it is not, then the file will always be left exactly where it is.
 It is generally considered best-practice to define one top-level module per file.

 ## `:outside_matching_folder`